Anadema/Cognitive-Weaponization-Matrix/Readme.md

 with the sole aim of trying to get closer to the truth—nothing more, nothing less.
 I make mistakes, and I learn as a result.
 My goal is only to share the knowledge I have gathered, not to position myself as an expert.
 <br><br>

+# Purpose

+The Cognitive Warfare Matrix (CWM) is a conceptual tool designed to analyze and understand cognitive attacks, with the aim of enhancing detection and protection capabilities before these attacks deliver their payloads.
+Drawing inspiration from frameworks like MITRE ATT&CK in cybersecurity, the CWM maps out the tactics, techniques, and procedures employed in cognitive warfare—a domain focused on manipulating perceptions, emotions, and decision-making processes of individuals or groups.
+By organizing these elements into a dynamic grid, it enables the identification of early warning signs of a cognitive offensive, whether it involves targeted disinformation, exploitation of cognitive biases through social media, or the use of artificial intelligence to amplify confusion.

+Unlike the DISARM framework, which primarily focuses on countering disinformation at a broader societal or systemic level, the CWM distinguishes itself by specifically aiming to empower the individual, providing them with a clear vision of the cognitive battlefield.
+This individualized approach allows users to better comprehend the theater of cognitive warfare, anticipate adversarial intentions, and neutralize psychological effects before they take hold.
+Thus, the CWM offers a proactive strategy to safeguard the mental and strategic integrity of potential targets, equipping them with the tools to resist manipulation in an increasingly complex information environment.

 # Matrix

 <p align="center">